inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

 date: '2019-07-01'
 locales:
   - body: >-
-      # Headless commerce is the future of e-commerce

       This year Shopify Unite (the annual Shopify partner and developer conference), there was a talk dedicated to headless commerce, which has generated a lot of interest.
 We want to take this opportunity to give our